geowa4/wunderlist_to_github/README.md

 With Wunderlist setup, let's move to GitHub.
 Start by getting a [personal access token](https://github.com/settings/tokens).
-Enter anything you'd like for the "Token description", but be sure to check the box next to "repo".
+Enter anything you'd like for the "Token description", but be sure to check the box next to "repo" so that token has the proper permissions.
 When finished, click "Generate token", and save the token along with the Wunderlist items from before.